moea/types/index.markdown

         (reset! type [:link [:-> params ret-t]])
         [params ret-t]))))
 ```

+Whose :unbound guard will set the contents of the atom to a :link to a function of the expected number of unbound parameters to an unbound return type, so (-> [a] b) in our DSL.

 We need to talk about unification a bit.
 We can unify unbound variables with anything except for unbound variables.
 So when we apply (x zero) in our lambda, we unify the single parameter of x with [:const int], the type of zero.
 At this point x is (-> [int] b).
 When we apply our lambda to succ, we need to unify (-> [int] b) with the type of succ, (-> [int] int).
 As "b" just denotes an unbound variable, this unification is trivial.
 But it needn't go as smoothly: